The Magical Healer: Bone Broth

 Storage + Dosing

 Once the broth is thoroughly cooled, it can be in the fridge for up to 5 days.
 After that, it should be frozen for storage.
 Mason jars or silicone molds can be easily frozen.
 If you freeze in glass jars, leave enough room for the liquid to expand; otherwise, it will break the glass.
-Although this cannot be given as a full meal, it is great for supplementation.
+Although this cannot be given as a full meal, it is excellent for supplementation.
 There is no exact dosage for bone broth, but a general guideline for feeding is 1/4 cup per 20lbs/10kg.

 Tips + Tricks